-I’ve always felt that the biggest truths don’t hide in complicated places.
+Iβve always felt that the biggest truths donβt hide in complicated places.
 They sit right in front of us, in the middle of everyday mess.
-You notice it not when everything is calm, but when the heat is at its peak—stuck in traffic, facing a suffocating deadline, or handling one of life’s sudden curveballs.
+You notice it not when everything is calm, but when the heat is at its peakβstuck in traffic, facing a suffocating deadline, or handling one of lifeβs sudden curveballs.
 In those moments, the line between panic and poise is thin.
 And those who choose poise?
 They become unforgettable.
+One of the underrated Benefits of Chess is that it teaches exactly thisβhow to stay steady when everything around you demands a quick reaction.

-Calmness is not the absence of chaos—it’s the art of walking right through it without losing your balance.
+Calmness is not the absence of chaosβitβs the art of walking right through it without losing your balance.
 The more I look around at people who thrive under pressure, the clearer it becomes: calmness is a trained skill, not a lucky trait.
+And one of the biggest Benefits of Chess is exactly this β learning how to stay steady when the pressure rises.

 Dhoni: the captain who never hurried